sensson/docker-rpmbuild/README.md

 Build scripts can make use of the following environment variables:

 - FLAVOR - will be set to rpmbuild
-- OS - will be set to centos
+- OS - will be set to to either rockylinux, almalinux or oraclelinux
-- DIST - will be set to el8
+- DIST - will be set to 8

 ## Hook / Integration